 About the book

-With beautiful fine-art photography by Tash Damjanovic, this book is presented in two unique sections, Beautiful Body, featuring stunning images of glamour and a spark of fun, while Unbreakable Spirit brings the Dragon Boats to the forefront.
-Written in both English and French, and 100% proceeds from book sales will be donated to sponsor and support survivors of breast cancer’s dragon boat teams across Canada.
+With beautiful fine-art photography by Tash Damjanovic, this book is presented in two unique sections, Beautiful Body, features stunning images of glamour and a spark of fun, while Unbreakable Spirit brings the Dragon Boats to the forefront.
+Written in both English and French, 100% of proceeds from book sales will be donated to sponsor and support survivors of breast cancer’s dragon boat teams across Canada.

 Available to purchase at: beautifulunbreakable.com

 All images courtesy Beautiful Body, Unbreakable Spirit.
-Interview may be edited for length and or clarity.
+The interview may be edited for length and or clarity.